 In January of 2013, the first Rope Bite Richmond event was held in an apartment with about 10 people cramped together around the edges of the main room.
 Eventually, we moved to the back room at Fallout.
 We started meeting once a month, typically with the same 10 people or so.
 But eventually, the numbers grew.
 After about a year, they grew so much that we were given the main stage/dance floor area for our meetings.
 And when that got crowded, we increased our meetings to twice a month.

-We’re looking forward to discovering the future of RVA Rope as things continue to grow and evolve.
+Through navigating pandemics and new ways of collaborating, we’re looking forward to discovering the future of RVA Rope as it continues to grow and evolve.